clicknium/clicknium-docs/doc/how-to/how-to-use-web-custom-attributes.md

 :::tip Notes

-More about the installation and the tutorial of Clicknium Automation, please refer to [here](https://www.clicknium.com/documents).
+For more about the installation and the tutorial of Clicknium Automation, please refer to [here](https://www.clicknium.com/documents).

 :::
 ## Samples
 The example below demonstrates how to take advantage of this functionality.

-### Sample 1: Azure devops new work item page
+### Sample 1: Azure DevOps new work item page

 We want to locate the 'Discussion' input area.

 ![azure new work item discussion aread](../img/webcustom_discussion_area.png)

 - It is simple to generate the locator like the one below using Clicknium Recorder:

 ![azure new work item discussion aread](../img/webcustom_locator1.png)

-In this scenario, the "ancestorId" of the produced locator is dynamic; if you create a work item again, the "ancestorId" may change.
+In this scenario, the "ancestorId" of the produced locator is dynamic; if you create a work item again, the "ancestorId" will be change.
 Given that Clicknium returns the values for all of the web element's attributes, choosing "aria-label" and excluding "ancestorId" will make the locator more dependable for this sample.

 ![azure new work item discussion aread](../img/webcustom_locator2.png)